-When Donald Richie, the renowned American writer who died recently at 88, arrived in postwar Japan in 1947 with the US Occupation, strict rules prevented any mixing with Japanese people, who seemed utterly different to Richie than their image in wartime propaganda.
+When Donald Richie, the renowned American writer who passed away in 2013 at 88, arrived in postwar Japan in 1947 with the US Occupation, strict rules prevented any mixing with Japanese people, who seemed utterly different to Richie than their image in wartime propaganda.
 Unable to meet them directly, Richie stole away to cinemas (also off-limits) to encounter the Japanese in their own culture’s movies.
 “When I was a child,” he once told a reporter, “I grew up staring in wonder at the silver screen, and it became my alternate and preferred reality.
 So when I was presented with a new conundrum, an absolutely different kind of country, my learning method was to go to the movies and find out what it meant.”
 Watching film after film without understanding the dialogue, he gradually understood something deeper.
 Donald Richie would go on to become the foremost writer on the cinema of Japan as well as a pioneer in promoting Japanese film worldwide.
 He published dozens of fine books on other subjects as well.
 In 2005, Richie gave the illuminating lecture “Buddhism and Film” at Doshisha University.
 Kyoto Journal, which published many writings by Richie and a landmark interview in KJ #41, presents here the audio recording and transcript of that singular talk.

 There are various ways in which to regard that anomalous object, a Buddhist cinema, but before I enumerate some of them we might first look at the aims of Buddhism itself.